diglos/userpatches/README.md

 5. Plug in the Ethernet cable
 6. Power on the board

 You are all set.
-Take into account that the installer needs to perform some operations before it wakes up so you may need to wait about 1 minute.
+Take into account that the installer needs to perform some operations before it wakes up so you may need to wait about 1 minute (this includes 1 reboot).

 For a full Ethereum node to be online the whole blockchain needs to be synced (to the very last block) so it will take some time to get there (see the FAQ section).

-## MicroSD Install instructions for Linux
+## Flashing the EthArmbian image.
+MicroSD Install instructions for Linux

 Insert the MicroSD in your SD adapter and plug it into your desktop or laptop computer.
 It is recommended to umount partitions in case  you have a preformated card.